schism-dev/schism/docs/getting-started/getting-sourcecode.md

 svn co https://columbia.vims.edu/schism/schism_verification_tests
 ```

-Note that the test suite is used to test the master branch.
+Note that the test suite is used to test the latest master branch.
 Due to the differences between the release tags and master branch, you may need to modify some input files (e.g. param.nml) but we hope these tests  how you how we set up models for different problems.

 Useful user info can be found in src/Readme.beta_notes (including change of format for input files and bug fixes).